 Wave height: A measure of the trough-to-crest height of a tsunami wave.
-The trough may be below normal sea level due to the way tsunami behave (such as the 1960 Chilean tsunami waves that uncovered the wreck of the Buffalo in Whitianga).
+The trough may be below normal sea level due to tsunami behaviour (such as the 1960 Chilean tsunami waves that uncovered the wreck of the Buffalo in Whitianga).